 This post includes affiliate links.
 You don’t pay any extra for using those but I will receive a small percentage of anything you buy and I greatly appreciate it!

-I really wish I had remembered to take a picture of it before I started but I was too excited about painting it.
-I did find one almost exactly like it in March.
+I really wish I had remembered to take a picture of it before I started but, like with so many of my thrift store projects, I was too excited about painting it.
+I did find a jewelry box almost exactly like it in March.
 You can see it in this thrift store haul video.

 How I Stenciled my Big Jewelry Box from the Thrift Store

 I used CeCe Caldwell natural chalk and clay paint on this so it didn’t require any prep at all.
+I just wiped off the dust.
 It took two coats of Seattle Mist to get the color I was looking for.
 Then I stenciled it with Vintage White.

 These are the same two colors I used on my bird stenciled jewelry box, too!